loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 ## 2.c BEP2Coin.js

-This class is similar in many respects to `BNBCoin` class but there are also a few differences.
-Let's take a closer look at how it works:
+The `BEP2Coin` class  is similar in many respects to `BNBCoin` class, but there are a few differences.
+Let's take a closer look at how it works.

 - First, we initialize a couple of things: